RMITLibrary/easy_cite/markdown/apa7thed.md

 - Conference proceedings published in a journal follow the same format as journal articles.
 - Conference proceedings published as a whole book follow the same reference format as whole edited books.
 - The format for conference proceedings published as an edited book chapter is the same as for edited book chapters.
-- Conference contributions accessed online including conference papers, session or presentation, and posters follow this reference format:
-> Author, A. A. (Date). *Title of Contribution* (in italics) [Type of contribution].
-Conference Name, Location.
-DOI or URL if applicable

 #### Paraphrasing in-text